 Both internal and external stakeholders demand trust and transparency.
 And because risk management is an enterprise-wide concern, many organizations devote significant time and resources to deliver assurance.

-Any organization can provide insight and stakeholder assurance through SOC reporting.
-SOC reporting offers a cohesive, repeatable reporting process where companies can assess once and report out to many stakeholders.
+Any organization can provide insight and stakeholder assurance through with SOC reporting.
+It offers a cohesive, repeatable reporting process where companies can assess once and report out to many stakeholders.
 SOC reporting can:

 PwC's Todd Bialick discusses how organizations are using privacy as a value driver